Tim-Maes/Tim-Maes.github.io/_posts/2025-12-15-faceted-search.md

 **What if all of that was generated automatically from your domain models?**

 That's exactly what [Facet.Search](https://github.com/Tim-Maes/Facet.Search) does.
-It uses C# source generators to create type-safe filter classes, LINQ extensions, facet aggregations, and frontend metadata—all at compile time, with zero runtime overhead.
+It uses C# source generators to create type-safe filter classes, LINQ extensions, facet aggregations, and frontend metadata, all at compile time, with zero runtime overhead.

 ## The Problem: Faceted Search is Boilerplate Hell